 Three-Tier System Village

-The administration at the village level is carried on by a Village Panchayat.
-This executive body usually consists of 5 to 31 members who are elected by the members of the Gram Sabha through secret ballot.
+- The administration at the village level is carried on by a Village Panchayat.
+This executive body usually consists of 5 to 31 members who are elected by the members of the Gram Sabha through a secret ballot.
 The Gram Sabha is composed of all the voters of the village.
-The Panchayat is headed by a Chair-man who is designated as Sarpanch.
-The Sarpanch is directly elected by the people in certain State and by the members of the panchyat in other State.
+The Panchayat is headed by a Chairman who is designated as Sarpanch.
+The Sarpanch is directly elected by the people in certain States and by the members of the panchayat in other states.
 The Panchayat is responsible for looking after village sanitation, construction and maintenance of bridges, wells and ponds, improvement of health, improvement of agriculture and cottage industries, maintenance of village schools etc.

 Reorganisation of States